vectorgrp/XCPlite/README.md

 - `hello_xcp_cpp` - Basic XCP server setup and instrumentation in C++

 **Advanced examples:**
-- `no_a2l_demo` - Workflow without runtime A2L generation (offline A2L generation by xcpclient tool)
+- `no_a2l_demo` - Linux workflow without runtime A2L generation (offline A2L generation by xcpclient tool)
+- `esp32_freertos_demo` - FreeRTOS application with XCP instrumentation running on an ESP32 board with lwip
 - `freertos_demo` - FreeRTOS application with XCP instrumentation running in the POSIX simulator (Linux)
 - `ptp4l_demo` - Using a PTP synchronized clock as XCP timestamp source
 - `multi_thread_demo` - Multi-threaded measurement and parameter sharing among threads